active-group/reacl-c/doc/intro.md

   ([outer-state new-inner-state] ...new-outer-state))
 ```

-This conforms to the functional concept of a /lens/.
+This conforms to the functional concept of a *lens*.
 All functions
 like this can be used, as well as keywords and integers with the
 aforementioned meaning.
 Reacl-c includes a few lenses that are
 frequently used: `c/first-lens` on the first part of a tuple,